Minimum Configuration Required for MistikaVR:

 - Display resolution: 1920x1200.
 We don't recommend 4K GUI displays (or only when having big displays at 37" or more), because the GUI elements are not yet scalable and will look too small ( this is planned for a future version, but not available yet)

 - GPU dedicated video memory: 8GB or more recommended when there are many cameras and when rendering to high resolutions like 8K+ ).
 NVidia boards are recommended.
-Specially the RTX family (the faster the better).
+At the date of this document, the most recommended model is the GeForce 1080ti (or a Quadro P6000 for very complex scenes, as it provides double amount of memory ).
+Also because the new RTX family is more expensive and it is current state does not provide significant advantages for the particular case of MistikaVR.

 Windows: Windows 10 (64bit)

-- At the date of this document, the NVidia hardware encoding (which is typically five times faster for encoding H264 and H265/HEVC ) is not supported by Apple, it is only available on Windows.
+Note: At the date of this document, the NVidia hardware encoding (which is necessary for encoding to H264 and H265/HEVC ) is not supported by Apple, it is only available on Windows.
 (Please note that this can change over the time)